MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 **OneDrive Mobile App**

 Log into your OneDrive mobile App with your test account credentials.
-Confirm that you can see your OneDrive for business files and can interact with them from your mobile device.
+Confirm that you can see your OneDrive for Business files and can interact with them from your mobile device.

 **OneDrive sync client**